-You must engage a BC PNP-authorized professional accounting firm to verify your total personal net worth and accumulation of funds before you submit an application to the BC PNP.
+You must engage a BC PNP-authorized professional accounting firm to verify your total personal net worth and accumulation of funds before you submit your application to the BC PNP.

-An authorized accounting firm is a professional chartered accounting services supplier, who is qualified by the BC PNP, that will complete a verification report of all of your personal net worth.
+An authorized accounting firm is a professional chartered accounting services supplier, who is qualified by the BC PNP, that will complete a verification report ofyour total personal net worth.